sammcj/Wan2.1/README.md

 ## Community Works
 If your work has improved **Wan2.1** and you would like more people to see it, please inform us.
+- [Wan-Move](https://github.com/ali-vilab/Wan-Move), accepted to NeurIPS 2025, a framework that brings **Wan2.1-I2V-14B** to SOTA fine-grained, point-level motion control!
+Refer to [their project page](https://wan-move.github.io/) for more information.
 - [EchoShot](https://github.com/JoHnneyWang/EchoShot), a native multi-shot portrait video generation model based on **Wan2.1-T2V-1.3B**, allows generation of multiple video clips featuring the same character as well as highly flexible content controllability.
 Refer to [their project page](https://johnneywang.github.io/EchoShot-webpage/) for more information.
 - [AniCrafter](https://github.com/MyNiuuu/AniCrafter), a human-centric animation model based on **Wan2.1-14B-I2V**, controls the Video Diffusion Models with 3DGS Avatars to insert and animate anyone into any scene following given motion sequences.
 Refer to the [project page](https://myniuuu.github.io/AniCrafter) for more examples.
 - [HyperMotion](https://vivocameraresearch.github.io/hypermotion/), a human image animation framework based on **Wan2.1**, addresses the challenge of generating complex human body motions in pose-guided animation.
 Refer to [their website](https://vivocameraresearch.github.io/magictryon/) for more examples.